ndierckx/NOVOPlasty/README.md

 &nbsp;&nbsp;&nbsp;1\.
 Chloroplast assembly

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Ideally you will have one or two outputted assemblies.
-When you have two assemblies from the same length, the only</br>
+When you have two assemblies from the same length,</br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;difference will be the orientation of the inverted repeat.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;the only difference will be the orientation of the inverted repeat.
 This can be resolved manually by mapping</br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;the assemblies to the closest reference.
 (On NCBI's BLAST you can further examine your mapping by clicking on</br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;'Graphics', this will show you which orientation is correct.) </br> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Otherwise you can first annotate the two assemblies and compare the gene order.